microsoft/pai/subprojects/GOPATH/src/github.com/microsoft/hivedscheduler/example/feature/README.md

 ## VC Safety
 ### Description

-HiveD guarantees **safety** for the VCs, in the sense that the requests to cells defined in each VC can always be satisfied.
+HiveD guarantees **quota safety for all VCs**, in the sense that the requests to cells defined in each VC can always be satisfied.

 VC's cells can be described by Hardware Quantity, [Topology](#VC-Safety), [Type](#GPU-Type), [Reservation](#Reservation), etc. To guarantee safety, HiveD never allows a VC to "invade" other VCs' cells.
-For example, to guarantee all VCs' topology, one VC's [guaranteed jobs](#Guaranteed-Job) should never make excessive fragmentation inside other VCs:
+For example, to guarantee all VCs' topology, one VC's [guaranteed jobs](#Guaranteed-Job) should never make fragmentation inside other VCs:

 Two DGX-2s, two VCs each owns one DGX-2 node.
 For normal scheduler, this will translate into two VCs each owning 16 GPUs.
 When user submits 16 1-GPU jobs to VC1, the user in VC2 might not be able to run a 16-GPU job, due to possible fragmentation issue caused by VC1.
 While HiveD can guarantee each VC always has one entire node reserved for its dedicated use.